ramijames/supabase-auth-example/README.md

 ### Github OAuth integration

 The first OAuth app which is integrated into this demo is Github.
-To use this, you'll need to go to the [Developer Settings page](https://github.com/settings/developers), and create a new app.
+To use this, you'll need to go to the [Github Developer Settings page](https://github.com/settings/developers), and create a new app.

+Inside the app you've just created, you'll see a client ID which you'll have to copy over to Supabase.
+Besides this, you'll have to generate a client secret, which will be copied alongside this.

+Inside of Supabase, you'll have to navigate to Authentication > Configuration > Providers and scroll down to Github.
+In here you'll be inputting your client ID and secret.

+There is a Callback URL here, which you'll need to go back to Github's OAuth app and input in the App in Developer Settings.

+That's it.
+Your user can now connect to your Supabase app with Github.

 ## Database setup